 Fruity, delicious, and with a paleo, almond flour crust!
 These mini blueberry tarts are a perfect summertime staple.
 They're light and indulgent but not too sweet and work just as well as a refreshing dessert as they do a healthy snack.

 Dairy-free, flourless, gluten-free, and paleo these mini blueberry tarts are all-around healthy!
-Plus, they contain real-food, simple ingredients which means they're great for toddlers and meat my seal of approval as a Certified Nutrition Coach.
+Plus, they contain real-food, simple ingredients which means they're great for toddlers just like these granola cups with yogurt.

-Fresh berries make the perfect summer indulgence and these tarts take it up a notch (just like this triple berry crumble recipe!)
+Fresh berries make the perfect summer indulgence and these tarts take it up a notch (just like this triple berry crumble recipe!).
+Get the kids involved to help you make them (and pick the blueberries).
+It's a great way to spend time in the summer with kids just like whipping up this homemade pesto sauce.

 These mini tarts are one of those amazing recipes that seem extremely "fancy" but are really quite simple.

-Fresh blueberries: though these tarts taste best with fresh blueberries, they can easily be made with frozen ones too.
+- Fresh blueberries: Though these tarts taste best with fresh blueberries, they can easily be made with frozen ones, too.
+Love blueberries?
+Check out these gluten-free blueberry bagels!

-Almond flour: make sure to used blanched almond flour so that the blueberry mini tarts don't come out with a "gritty" texture.
+- Almond flour: Make sure to use blanched almond flour so that the blueberry mini tarts don't come out with a "gritty" texture.
 Almond flour also just looks prettier!
 This is what's used to make the gluten-free pie crust instead of opting for puff pastry!

 Notes On The Paleo Pie Crust